ENAC-CNPA/speckle-freecad/README.md

 Prototype of a Speckle connector for FreeCAD Part (OpenCASCADE) in its early phase.
 Is currently supported :
 -Sending Box, Circle, Line.
--Receiving Breps with straight edges.
+-Receiving Circle, Arc, Brep with planar faces and straight or arc edges.
 The codes send.py and receive.py work currently as FreeCAD Macros.
 To test it :
 1. Create a Speckle account and install the Speckle manager